exzerone/git-list/README.md

 # Github User List

 ## demo

 ![Alt text](./demo.png)
+Feel free to check the [demo site](https://exzerone.github.io/github-list/)

 ## Installation

 run the follow command to run the application.

 ```bash
 npm start
 ```

 Please go to http://localhost:1300/ to see the application.

 ## Tech Stack